thibautizard/opac-monorepo/README.md

 ### 2. Add and commit changes

-Once required changes are made, you can commit :
+Once required changes are made, you can add your changes to staging are then commit with this single command :

 ```sh
 better-commits